xhd2015/task-banner/learning.md

 ## var vs let
 In Swift, var and let are used to declare variables and constants, respectively.

+## extension View
+Add extra modifier.

+Scope:
+- default(interal): applies to all views in the same module.
+- public: to all modules
+- fileprivate: to current file
+- private: to current scope

 # Interesting Cursor

 ## Cursor can draw text-based image!